oneminch/Notes/Java.md

 - Both cannot be instantiated.
 - Abstract classes can have both abstract methods (without implementation) and concrete methods (with implementation), while interfaces can only have abstract methods (before Java 8), but since Java 8, they can also have default and static methods.
-- Abstract classes can have instance variables and can have any access modifier, while Interfaces can only have static final variables (constants), which are implicitly public, static, and final.
+- Abstract classes can have instance variables and can have any access modifier, while Interfaces can only have static final variables (constants), which are implicitly `public`, `static`, and `final`.
 - A class can extend only one abstract class, but it can implement multiple interfaces.
-Interfaces support multiple inheritance, while classes do not.
+    - Interfaces support multiple inheritance, while classes do not.
 - Adding new methods to an abstract class can break existing subclasses, because they need to implement the new methods.
-Adding new methods to an interface (using default or static methods) maintains backward compatibility; Existing implementing classes do not need to be modified.
+    - Adding new methods to an interface (using default or static methods) maintains backward compatibility; Existing implementing classes do not need to be modified.
 - Abstract classes are used when you want to provide some common functionality and state, and allow subclasses to extend and override the behavior.
 Interfaces are used to define a contract or a set of methods that a class must implement, without any implementation details.
 - Abstract classes can have `final` methods.